cassiebuhler/cassiebuhler.github.io/_pages/misc.md

 redirect_from:
   - /misc
 ---
-## Passion(?)
-Projects
 This is a collection of projects I worked on during my undergraduate and graduate classes.
-Although these projects are not at the same caliber as research papers, these projects provided a space for me to grow and develop as a researcher and deserve mentioning.
+Although this work is not at the same caliber as research papers, these projects provided a space for me to grow and develop as a researcher and deserve mentioning.

 ### Finding Waldo
 - Class: OPR 922 (Operations Research Methods I) @ Drexel